domainr/epp2/README.md

 Extensible Provisioning Protocol (EPP) for [Go](https://go.dev/).

 [EPP](https://tools.ietf.org/html/rfc5730) is an XML-based protocol for provisioning and managing domain names and other objects at domain name registries.
-The underlying transport is usually TLS, secured with password authentication, IP allow lists, and client certificates.
+The underlying transport is usually TLS, secured with password authentication, IP allow lists, and [mTLS](https://en.wikipedia.org/wiki/Mutual_authentication).

 **Note:** This is a fork of [domainr/epp](https://github.com/domainr/epp) to develop and test the next version of its API.
 You should probably use it instead.